pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 make_plot(X, idata_logit, method="robust", lower_bins=np.arange(1, 30, 0.5))
 ```

-Next, and because we are Bayesians - we pull out and evaluate the posterior distribution of the ATE basd on the sampled propensity scores.
+Next, and because we are Bayesians - we pull out and evaluate the posterior distribution of the ATE based on the sampled propensity scores.
 We've seen a point estimate for the ATE above, but it's often more important in the causal inference context to understand the uncertainty in the estimate.

 ```{code-cell} ipython3
 def get_ate(X, t, y, i, idata, method="doubly_robust"):